czim/laravel-repository/README.md

 $ composer require czim/laravel-repository
 ```

-If you would like to use the repository generator, you will have to add the RepositoryServiceProvider to your config/app.php
+If you want to use the repository generator through the `make:repository` Artisan command, add the `RepositoryServiceProvider` to your `config/app.php`:

 ``` php
 Czim\Repository\RepositoryServiceProvider::class,
 ```